You are here

 - Receive Your Aid

 Most institutional, state, and federal aid is disbursed approximately one week prior to the start of the semester, pending a complete financial aid file.
 Each semester, half of your aid will automatically be applied to your bill.
 Excess funds may be refunded to you by check or via Direct Deposit to your bank.
 Click here to read When to Expect a Refund.

 - Payment Plans

-You can find your bill for Direct Cost in your MyISU Portal or Student Account Suite.
+You can find your bill for Direct Cost in your MyISU Portal or Online Bill Pay Quick Link.
 You can pay with one of three payment plans.
 Learn more at indstate.edu/payment-plans.